gpdowney/Dawn-of-Somethings/src/matriarchy.md

 ## Women invented agriculture

 At risk of committing the same mistake, Graeber and Wengrow argue that societies led by women are more peaceful and inventive.

 In particular, they claim that women are responsible for agriculture.

 Plant harvesting and use is almost always a female activity, as far back as it is possible to trace.
 This is one of the only universal truths about human social systems that Graeber and Wengrow make.
 They say it's possible things were reversed sometime in the past, but there's no evidence yet of such a major shift.

-Plant knowledge made women the first scientists.
+Plant knowledge would have made women the first scientists.
 As cultivators they were botanists.
 As makers of food and medicine they were chefs and pharmacists.
 As basket-weavers and rope-makers, they were mathematicians.